G

 Three numbers do most of the work.

 Trigger rate is how often your target queries produce an AI Overview at all.
 It is the denominator for everything else, and it moves: AI Overview coverage grew 58% in the year to February 2026, now appearing on close to half of tracked queries, with heavy variance by sector (healthcare queries trigger one around 88% of the time, restaurants closer to 78%).
+Intent matters as much as sector: informational queries trigger an AI Overview far more often than commercial or transactional ones, and long, question-shaped queries trigger them most of all.
 Your trigger rate in your category is the context for every other reading.

 Citation presence is whether the AI Overview names or links your brand when it does appear.
 This is the metric people mean when they say "are we in the AI Overview."
-Track it as a rate (cited on X% of triggering queries), not a yes/no, because a single check is noise.
+Track it as a rate (cited on X% of triggering queries), not a yes/no.

 Competitor share of voice is your citations as a fraction of all brand citations across your prompt set.
 An AI Overview usually pulls from several sources at once, so the question is rarely "are we cited" but "what share of the answer is ours versus theirs."
-This is the number that answers the one most teams struggle to report to a client or a CFO: not impressions, not a vanity ranking, but how much of the AI answer in your category belongs to you.
+This is the number most teams struggle to report to a client or a CFO: how much of the AI answer in your category belongs to you.

 A tracker that only reports presence misses the other two.
 Trigger rate tells you whether the surface even exists for your queries, and share of voice tells you whether you are winning or losing it.

 The clicks are the harder problem, and they are the reason this matters.
 When someone reads your brand inside an AI Overview and visits later, the trip usually arrives with no referrer and lands in the "Direct" bucket in GA4.
 Presence in the answer rarely converts to a logged click at all: Pew Research found users clicked a traditional result on just 8% of searches with an AI summary, versus 15% without, and clicked a link inside the summary only 1% of the time.
-The commercial stakes show up in CTR: Seer Interactive measured organic click-through on AI Overview queries falling 61%, from 1.76% to 0.61%, across 25.1 million impressions.
+The commercial stakes show up in click-through rate: Seer Interactive measured organic click-through on AI Overview queries falling 61%, from 1.76% to 0.61%, between June 2024 and September 2025 across 25.1 million impressions, and Ahrefs' December 2025 re-run of its 300,000-keyword study put position-one click-through 58% lower when an AI Overview is present than when it is absent, up from the 34.5% gap it found in April 2025.
+The newest data adds a wrinkle worth knowing: Seer's 2026 update, published April 2026 and rebuilt on a larger dataset (53 brands, 2.43 billion impressions), shows CTR on those queries bottoming out at 1.3% in December 2025 and climbing back to 2.4% by February 2026, on a scale not directly comparable to the earlier 0.61% series, so read the shape rather than the levels.
+Seer frames it as a leveling out into a possible new normal, and the same study found a brand earns about 120% more organic clicks per impression on queries where it is cited in the AI Overview than where it is not, which is the click case for tracking citations at all.

 The Free Ways to Track AI Overviews (and Their Limits in 2026)